 Our daughter had an IEP for 2 years but was taken off the special needs register after 2 years as her academic levels were too high to warrant her staying on.

 In Maths our daughter made NO PROGRESS over a year as demonstrated by the school's levels.
-She was predicted to be half a year behind at the end of KS1.
+She was predicted to be half a year behind.
 I worked with her every night after school and she smashed her target achieving the 'required' level.

 I taught her to read, she achieved a year ahead, and although she